 - Loose and/or frequent stools (diarrhoea).

-- Being 'always on the go'.
+- Being 'always on the go' or not able to relax.

 Another typical symptom is losing weight despite an increased appetite.
 This may be a first symptom.
 However, again, some of the other symptoms that may occur, such as being restless, nervous, emotional or irritable, may just be put down to a stressful time of life or to your personality.
 In the early stages of hyperthyroidism some people actually feel well and full of energy and don't realise they have a problem but lose weight.